hackclub/OnBoard/projects/USB hub/readme.md

 ---
-name: "Oliver Mets"
+name: "Sander Väli"
-slack_handle: "@Oliver"
+slack_handle: "@sandervali"
-github_handle: "@olivermets"
+github_handle: "@sandervali"
 ---

-# USB hub
+# usb hub

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
-USB hub from the website tutorial.
+Usb hub for my TV.
 <!-- How much is it going to cost? -->
-Under 50 dollars, using a 6 dollar coupon.
+It's going to cost me under 50 dollars.
 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->